Skip to Main Content

 3) scientific calculators,

-4) HP 10bll+ Financial Calculator,
+4) HP 10bll+ financial calculators,

 5) headphones,

-6) phone chargers, and
+6) device chargers,

-7) HDMI cables
+7) HDMI cables, and

 Technology check outs accrue overdue fines and fees as stated on the Technology Responsibility Agreement form (available at the Library Services Desk) that must be signed during the initial checkout each semester.
 Lost or damaged fees for library technology and peripherals are charged in addition to any overdue fines.
 Requests for renewed check out must be made in person at the Library Services Desk.